Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 npm start
 ```

 A new browser window will open containing a sample set of Todos that have been created.
-Since this is a contrived example you can only create new Todos and complete existing Todos.
-As you interact with the application you'll notice EventHubs and ServiceBus messages get written out to the console in the the browser's developer tools.
+Since this is a contrived example, you can only create new Todos and complete existing Todos.
+As you interact with the application, you'll notice EventHubs and ServiceBus messages get written out to the console in the browser's developer tools.

-Additionally you may open multiple instances of this sample application and watch as Todos synchronize in real time.
+Additionally, you may open multiple instances of this sample application and watch as Todos synchronize in real-time.

 ## Next Steps